Page 328 - ALTA Endorsements Guide

 viii.
 If in the process of preparing the survey the surveyor becomes aware of a recorded easement not otherwise listed in the title evidence

-provided, the surveyor must advise the insurer prior to delivery of the plat or map and, unless the insurer provides evidence of a release of
+provided, the surveyor must advise the insurer prior to delivery of the plat or map and, unless the insurer provides evidence that the

 323 324 325 326 327 328 329 330 331 332